Defect Line Coarsening and Refinement in Active Nematics

-Active refinement is --- oppositely to coarsening --- characterized by the proliferation of defects (for example induced by an increase of activity) and we show that it is governed by the same main mechanisms of defect line tension and active propulsion.
-The notable difference between coarsening and refinement is that for refinement the activity prevails over the line tension.
-Figure~\ref{fig4} and Supplementary Movie 4 show the defect density upon active refinement.
-The observed refinement dynamics from full numerical simulations is compared to the coarsening-refinement model introduced in Eq.~\ref{eq:rhodot} and a good agreement is found.
-Figure~\ref{fig4} also shows that the rate of the activity change affects the refinement dynamics, as it has to be compared to the characteristic coarsening/refinement time $\tau(t)$.
-Fast changes in activity (red line in Fig.~\ref{fig4}) can still be described by constant activity dynamics (Eq.~\ref{eq:rho}), whereas for other regimes (blue and green lines in Fig.~\ref{fig4}) the full time-dependent activity $\alpha(t)$ has to be considered in Eq.~\ref{eq:rhodot}.
-More generally, the results show that the introduced approach also well covers the \emph{time-dependent} changes in the active nematic material parameters, including not only time-dependent activity, but also elasticity, viscosity and other, indicating an exciting analytic insight into the kinetics of active states out of the dynamic equilibrium.
+Active refinement is --- oppositely to coarsening --- characterized by the proliferation of defects (for example induced by an increase of activity) and it occurs in the regime where active propulsion prevails over the line tension.
+Figure~\ref{fig4} and Supplementary Movie 4 show the defect density upon active refinement from a full numerical simulation and in agreement with the theoretical model (Eq.~\ref{eq:rhodot}).
+Figure~\ref{fig4} also shows that the rate of the activity change affects the refinement dynamics, as it has to be compared to the characteristic time $\tau(t)$.
+Fast changes in activity (red line in Fig.~\ref{fig4}) can be described by constant activity dynamics (Eq.~\ref{eq:rho}), whereas for other regimes (blue and green lines in Fig.~\ref{fig4}) the full time-dependent activity $\alpha(t)$ has to be considered in Eq.~\ref{eq:rhodot}.
+More generally, the results show that the introduced approach also well covers the \emph{time-dependent} changes in the active nematic material parameters, such as activity, elasticity, and viscosity, indicating an exciting analytic insight into the kinetics of active states out of the dynamic equilibrium.
+Refinement could also be considered during a transition from an aligned initial condition to a defect network.
+We show such example in Fig. S5.